sukantg/eth-slovakia-2025/README.md

 ## 📫 Contact

-Built with ❤️ by hackaton team
+Built with ❤️ by bratislava hackaton team